MathML/website/legal-documents/affiliates.md

 MathML Association as a volunteer or by making donations to the MathML Association.
 They shall get the following benefits:

-- name displayed on the website of the MathML Association in the list of "MathML Friends"
+- name, brief introduction and optional link displayed on the website of the MathML Association in the list of "MathML Friends"
 - one-sentence introduction on the MathML Association news feed in grouped announcement of new affiliates.
 - opportunity to get nominated as an Advisory Board member